shlomi10/RestFullBookerFronend/README.md

 ### GitHub Actions Workflow

 The workflow automatically:
-- Runs tests on pushes to main branch and pull requests
+- Runs tests on pushes to the main branch and pull requests
 - Executes tests in Docker containers
 - Generates Allure reports
 - Publishes reports to GitHub Pages